rayank77b/smallStuffs/programmierung/rcp.md

+# RCP - Rich Client Platform Samples and Tutorials

 here is some info about JFace TreeViewer.

 The Model is worked with MVC

-    Viewer: TreeViewer, LabelProvider
+* Viewer: TreeViewer, LabelProvider
-    Model: Your own model, ContentProvider.
+* Model: Your own model, ContentProvider.
 The Objects should be Singleton
-    Control: create the Model, change the Model, refresh Viewer
+* Control: create the Model, change the Model, refresh Viewer

 Create a RCP Application (for tutorials see: Vogella).